AlexCalamaro/XkcdViewer/README.md

 # XkcdViewer
-Simple app to view the XKCD webcomic.
+Simple Android app to view the XKCD webcomic.
 All artwork is courtesy of Randall Munroe who generously allows use of his work: [xkcd.com](https://xkcd.com/)

 ## Requirements
 There are two missing values that must be added to your string resources file.